 Fed Up With Mortal Men, Women Are Having Sex with Ghosts

-Two women recently came out about their sexual experiences with ghosts, but they're not the first to claim they've gotten intimate with the paranormal.
+Two women came out about their sexual experiences with ghosts, but they're not the first to claim they've gotten intimate with the paranormal.

 Photo by Milles Studio via Stocksy